 This exercise will illustrate one of the foundational concepts of color-correction: shot matching.
 Whether we’re building a stylized look based on a reference image or just trying to get different cameras to cut together, matching two shots is an essential tool of the colorist.
 And it’s something that cannot be done just with preset LUTs.

-Before we get started you should know that I am NOT a professional colorist (nor do I play one on TV).
-And quite frankly, that’s kinda the point.
+Before we get started you should know that I am NOT a professional colorist (nor do I play one on TV), and that’s kinda the point.
 You don’t need to be a professional colorist, or even an experienced user of color grading tools, to do this trick.
 I know just enough to be dangerous and to make my work look the way I want.
 So this will be a great exploration for those of you who want to expand your color grading skills, but are afraid to take that leap.

 At the end of this article is a short video tutorial using FCPX to do this trick.
 Feel free to jump right to that if you like.
 I’ll cover some additional details in the article.